-How To Convert Access Report To PDF File
+How to Convert Access Report to PDF File?

-How To Import PDF Files Into Access Database
+How to Import PDF Files Into Access Database?

 1: By Adding An Attachment Field